 Although 9/11 and the financial crisis had a much lower impact on the airline industry, it still makes sense to have a closer look to derive necessary actions.
 And probably that’s what most of the airlines did.

-Since COVID’s impact is much more significant and more substantial, it is questionable if and when business travel will recover.
+Since COVID’s impact is much more significant, it is questionable if and when business travel will recover.
 Therefore, a concentration on holiday and VFR travel makes perfect sense.

 New Routes, new Aircraft, new Networks